ylucki/Secure-Communications/Labs/Lab 1 Configuring lab environment/tweaking_kali.md

 ## Update and Upgrade

-Our next step is too open up a terminal by clicking the icon on the top panel, then type **sudo apt update && sudo apt dist-upgrade -y**, this updates all the Kali repositories and then upgrades Kali and all its tools to the latest version.
-(Should take a while, choose yes for any questions)
+Our next step is to open up a terminal by clicking the icon on the top panel, then type **sudo apt update && sudo apt dist-upgrade -y**, this updates all the Kali repositories and then upgrades Kali and all its tools to the latest version.
+(Should take a while)

 ## Create a Snapshot